marco76/marco76.github.io/_posts/2019-01-31-build-openjdk.md

 introduction: 'Build the OpenJDK, step by step'
 ---

-# Build OpenJDK from the sources
+## Build the OpenJDK from the sources

 In this tutorial we build OpenJDK version 12 for MacOSX.